Try Wisepops now

 Once they're on your site, it's important to keep their attention.

-That's where onsite notifications for Shopify comes in.
-This feature, similar to the notification feed you see on social media, adds an extra layer of engagement to your Shopify store.
+That's where the onsite feed for Shopify comes in.
+This feature, similar to the notification feed you see on social media, adds an extra layer of engagement to your Shopify store:

 Benefits: